CCBlueX/LiquidBounce/.github/CODING_STANDARDS.md

-# Contributing code to the LiquidBounce codebase
+# LiquidBounce Project Coding Standards

 Everyone is welcome to contribute their code via pull requests and to file issues on GitHub via our [issues repository](https://github.com/CCBlueX/LiquidBounce1.8-Issues "Redirects to https://github.com.");
 however we must enforce certain standards to keep our code more readable and easier to mantain.